EPFL-Center-for-Imaging/napari-floodfill/README.md

 ## Usage

 - Select the plugin from the `Plugins` menu of Napari.
-- Open an image to annotate (2D, 2D+t, or 3D).
+- Open an image to annotate (2D, RGB, 2D+t, or 3D).
-- Click on the button "Start live wire" or press `S`.
-A new `Labels` layer *Live wire (current edit)* should appear.
+- Click on the button "Start flood fill" or press `S`.
+A new `Labels` layer *Flood fill (current edit)* should appear.
-- With the *Live wire* layer selected, click on the image to annotate the contour of an object.
+- With the *Flood fill* layer selected, move your cursor arounda nd click on the image to annotate objects.
-- Double-click to close the annotation path and fill the inside of the annotated object.
+- Double-click to confirm the annotation of an object and move to the next.

+**Options and parameters**
+- *Auto-increment label index*: Tick this option to increment the label index every time a new object is annotated (e.g. if you are annotating multiple objects).
+- *Intensity range*: Pixels outside of this range will not trigger the flood fill computation.
+The extremities of the range represent the absolute minimum and maximum of the image.
+Set the range somewhere to the left if you are annotating dark objects on a bright background, or to the right if you are annotating bright objects.
+- *Flood fill tolerance*: Controls the extent of the flood fill.
+A higher value will fill more pixels.
+The value selected is relative to the image intensity range.

 ## Contributing